|

 concentrate has not spoiled.

-Insecticidal soap "jar test"
+DIY insecticidal soap "jar test"

 As soap concentrate ages it oxidizes

-which causes it to turn dark brown.
-Old, oxidized
+which causes it to turn dark

-soap has the potential to burn plant foliage.
+brown.
+Old, oxidized soap has the potential

-Solutions made from old soap concentrate often
+old soap concentrate often exhibit a white

-discarded.
-Old soap concentrate can be used as
+concentrate can be used as a cleaner like ordinary

-it on your plants!
+liquid soap just don't put it on your plants!

 |